Mathavan1234/rentzone-module-infrastructure-ecs/README.md

-🚀 Building AWS Infrastructure with Terraform Modules This project demonstrates how to deploy a dynamic web application on AWS using Terraform Modules, Docker, ECR, and ECS, ensuring high availability, modularity, and scalability.
+## 🚀 Building AWS Infrastructure with Terraform Modules
+This project demonstrates how to deploy a dynamic web application on AWS using Terraform Modules, Docker, ECR, and ECS, ensuring high availability, modularity, and scalability.

-📌 Features
+# 📌 Features
-Infrastructure as Code with Terraform
+-Infrastructure as Code with Terraform

-Modular and reusable Terraform configurations
+-Modular and reusable Terraform configurations

-S3 backend for state file management
+-S3 backend for state file management

-DynamoDB for state file locking
+-DynamoDB for state file locking

 ACM, RDS, ALB, ECS, Auto Scaling, and Route 53 integration